Navigation

 In standard browsers using their default settings on most full-sized displays (1024 × 768 or greater), the Navigation Bar at the top of each page provides links to the main website sections.

-On smaller displays (tablets or other devices with a screen-width less than 768 pixels) navigation is provided a breadcrumb menu (see below).
+On smaller displays (those with a screen-width less than 768 pixels) navigation is provided a breadcrumb menu (see below).

 Section Heads are denoted by a down-arrow on the Navigation Bar.
-Each section menu expands on mouse-over to show the relevant sub-menu.
+Each section's menu expands on mouse-over to show the relevant sub-menu(.

-A Right-Arrow on a sub-menu item indicates that the page has its own subsection(s).
+A Right-Arrow on a sub-menu item indicates that there is a further subsection.

 Positioning your cursor over any Navigation Bar or Sub-Menu button highlights that button by darkening the background-colour of that item and - if it is in a sub-menu - its parent(s).
 Clicking on a selected button, whether or not a subsection menu is also open, takes you to the to the page selected.
 Button text corresponds closely - in many cases exactly - with a page's subject and/or title.